sdminonne/rh-blogs/RHACM-backup-and-restore/backup_and_restore_ACM.md

 Velero is installed! ⛵ Use 'kubectl logs deployment/velero -n velero' to view the status.
 ```

-The `install` command creates the `velero` namespace and installs all what is needed by Velero.
-I've removed most of the all the CRDs creation leaving only `restores.velero.io` and `backups.velero.io`. `install` command creates the `velero` namespace and few `Velero` running resources plus the necessary RBACs resources.
-One can check the running resources through the command:
+The `install` command creates the `velero` namespace and installs all that is needed by Velero.
+I've removed most of the all the CRD creation leaving only `restores.velero.io` and `backups.velero.io`.
+The `install` command creates the `velero` namespace and runs few `velero` resources, along with the necessary RBAC resources.
+You can check which resources are running with the following command:

 ```shell
 $ oc get all -n velero